directus/directus/.changeset/pretty-birds-agree.md

 '@directus/storage-driver-cloudinary': patch
 ---

-Fixed the server health check erroring with the cloundary driver
+Fixed the cloudinary storage driver to work again with the server health check